-Q: I'm a returning player who participated on a Seacoast United club team during the 2017/18, will I keep the same number for 2018/19?
+Q: I'm a returning player who participated on a Seacoast United club team during the 2018/19 season, will I keep the same number for 2019/20?

-A: Not necessarily.
-When the club begins a new 2-year uniform cycle, new numbers will be issued across the club to all players.
+A: Yes.
+When the club begins a new 2-year uniform cycle, new numbers are issued across the club to all players.
 The home/away jerseys are valid for the 2018-2020 seasons (2-year cycle).
 Any new players who are joining Seacoast United club teams for the 2019/20 season will be assigned a jersey number that is not currently in use by another player from the same birth year.

-A: As a new player joining the club for 2018/19, you will need the home/away kits for the club you've been selected for, as well as the training kit package.
+A: As a new player joining the club for 2019/20, you will need the home/away kits for the club you've been selected for, as well as the training kit/warmup package.
 Please do not order your uniform packages until you have been assigned a jersey number by your club registrar.
-The Warmup Top & Pant were new as of 2017/18 and will remain current for the 2018/19 season.
+The Warmup Top & Pant are new as of 2019/20 and will remain current for the 2020/21 season.

 Q: What is the current uniform cycle?
 How long are my uniforms used for?

 A: The Home/Away kits run on a 2 year cycle and are valid from fall 2018 through spring 2020 (the 2018/19 season and the 2019/20 season).
 Training Kits are valid for 1 year.
-The 2018/19 training kit consists of a black jersey, black shorts, and white socks for all Seacoast United clubs.
-The warmup top and pant are current for 2 years, beginning fall 2017 through spring of 2021, consisting of a gray (anthracite) training hoody and black pants.
+The 2019/20 training kit consists of a royal blue jersey, royal blue shorts, and royal blue socks for all Seacoast United clubs.
+The warmup top and pant are current for 2 years, beginning fall 2019 through spring of 2021, consisting of a gray (anthracite) training hoody and black pants.
 The club alternates the life cycle of the game kits and warmups to help spread out the costs related to uniform purchases for the families.

 Q: I am changing from one Seacoast United club to another (for example, Storm to Hampton).
 Do I keep my jersey number?